 “My gynecologist told me openly that he is against home birth.”

 Our last blog post was about the different birth locations.
-In keeping with this, we conducted an interview with Julia Berg (Instagram: @geburtsgefluester), a clinical psychologist and mother of two children, on the topic of "home birth".
+In keeping with this, we interviewed Julia Berg (Instagram: @geburtsgefluester), a clinical psychologist and mother of two children, about "home birth".
 She talks about her own experiences and views on home birth.
 Julia herself offers help in dealing with birth for women who have experienced a difficult or traumatic birth.
-She helps women to come to terms with the birth of their child peacefully and supports them in preparing for a beautiful birth.
+She helps women come to terms with the birth of their child peacefully and supports them in preparing for a beautiful birth.

 Here are Julia’s personal experiences: